-Because there were so many attempts on Napoleon’s life, it was decided there needed to be an institution that would survive him, and, thus, the idea of a monarchy was re-born and Napoleon was proclaimed “Emperor of the French” by his hand-picked Senate, known as the Sénat conservator.
+Napoleon’s coronation happened because there were so many attempts on his life.
+It was decided there needed to be an institution that would survive him, and, thus, the idea of a monarchy was re-born and Napoleon Bonaparte was proclaimed “Emperor of the French” by his hand-picked Senate, known as the Sénat conservator.
 The hereditary title was given him on 18 May 1804, and, in addition, a referendum was presented to French citizens to elevate Napoleon to Emperor and confirm the change.
 The results of the referendum were nearly unanimous because when announced of the 7 million called to participate, less than half abstained, over 3.5 million voters favored the change, and a mere 2,569 voted against it.

 Napoleon’s coronation was held Sunday, 2 December 1804, and from the beginning problems arose.
 One of the first issues was that Pope Pius VII was not inclined to perform the traditional consecration or anointing because of how the church had been mistreated and decimated during the French Revolution.
 Even though the Pope’s consecration was nothing more than a symbolic gesture, it was important, and, so, Napoleon appealed to his uncle, Joseph Fesch, who was now a Cardinal.
 He acted as an intermediary with the Pope, and Napoleon exerted pressure, threatened, and cajoled until the Pope finally agreed to perform the consecration.
 That also meant he had to meet with Napoleon’s timeline and hurry, which the Pope declared was beneath and unsuited to his dignity.